erfderdfg/Co-opliot/README.md

 # Co-opilot

 ## Project Description
-A social matching app for Waterloo students — designed to help you find study buddies, mock interview partners, or just someone to share the grind with.
+A social matching app for Waterloo students.
+Designed to help you find study buddies, mock interview partners, or just someone to share the grind with.

 ## Team details
 LAB102- 11